statius10kx/orgo-pilot/README.md

 **Orgo Pilot**

-Orgo Pilot turns a URL (plus an optional one-line intent) into a fully recorded browser session and a set of ready-to-share artifacts.
+Orgo Pilot turns a URL, intent and optional further context into a fully recorded browser session and a set of ready-to-share artifacts.

 ---